Cybersecurity Is No Longer Optional for Canarian SMEs

 7. Network Segmentation

-Separate the network into segments (employees, guests, servers, IoT devices) so that an attack on one segment cannot spread across the entire infrastructure.
+Separate the network into segments (employees, guests, servers, IoT devices) so that an attack in one segment does not propagate across the entire infrastructure.
+This is especially critical in environments with IoT devices such as security cameras, alarm systems, or building automation.

 8. Ongoing Staff Training

 The human factor is the weakest link in the security chain.
-Conduct regular training on:
+Verizon’s Data Breach Investigations Report indicates that 74% of breaches involve the human element.
+Regular training should cover:

 - How to identify phishing emails